Using Denote with Subdirectories

 However, thanks to a recent (2022-11-18) refactoring by nobiot@, it is no longer the case!
 The commit makes notes inside subdirectories searchable with common Denote commands like

 denote-link-*.
 This greatly improves the out-of-the-box experience of Denote.
-Just sync Denote to a newer version including this new change!
+Update Denote to a newer version including this new change!

 #2 Full-Text Search in Subdirectories